Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/View-Vector-Node.md

 ## Description

 This node provides access to the mesh vertex or fragment's **View Direction** vector.
 It does not normalize any of the values it stores.
+For a normalized option, see [View Direction Node](View-Direction-Node.md).

 Select a **Space** to modify the output value's coordinate space.